 Why You’ll Love This Recipe

-• Healthy: These pumpkin cookies are naturally sweetened and contain no butter, white flour, or refined sugars!
+- Healthy: They are naturally sweetened and contain no butter, white flour, or refined sugars!

-Only simple ingredients are needed for this nourishing treat that is soft, chew, flavorful and perfect for welcoming fall!
+Only simple ingredients are needed for these healthy pumpkin cookies that are soft, flavorful and perfect for welcoming fall!

 These healthy pumpkin cookies come together in one bowl with a whisk and a spatula and no mixer required!